 Our relaxed eleven-mile journey will introduce you to the art of cannabis in Portland, whether you are a pot newbie or a connoisseur of the herb.
 We’ll start with describing the history of hemp and pot in this country and state, and detail exactly what, where and how purchasing and consuming cannabis products is legal.
 We’ll take you to some of our favorite dispensaries and head shops; true legends in the cannabis society both locally and nationwide; and let you browse and shop for the finest locally-grown and organic strains, hand-blown art glass and carved wooden pipes.
 We’ll also make some suggested “pairings”; when Portlandians get the munchies, we look for the best sweet and salty food available.
 Think sustainable ingredients, locally-grown produce, hand-harvested salt, and yes: vegan options are available.

 Take a spin through the beautiful Oregon countryside and discover some of the world’s best Pinot Noirs.
-This tour is a ten mile ride through Yamhill County’s scenic viticultural region past rolling hills, farmland and hazlenut groves.
+This tour is a ten mile ride through Yamhill County’s scenic viticultural region past rolling hills, farmland and hazelnut groves.
 Along the way we’ll stop at select wineries for tasting and relaxing.
+Minimum group size is 4.
+Please call us for availability.

 We love to take groups out for a special time.
 There is no reason your next business, social or any group meeting cannot include a group ride….